 What You’ll Need

-You can use dumbbells for most of these moves, but if you’ve got medicine balls or kettlebells, they may work better for some specific movements.
-If you’re just starting out, grab lighter sizes (5-10lbs).
-If you’re more advanced you’ll be able to use 12lbs or more, depending on your level of fitness and comfort with the exercise.
+You can use dumbbells for most of these moves, but if you've got medicine balls or kettlebells, they may work better for some specific movements.
+Not sure which weight is right for you?
+Take our quick fitness assessment quiz to get personalized recommendations based on your experience level.
+If you're just starting out, grab lighter sizes (5-10lbs).
+If you're more advanced you'll be able to use 12lbs or more, depending on your level of fitness and comfort with the exercise.

 A safe practice is always to begin with bodyweight ab exercises.
 Then, as you’re able to complete the reps with ease, begin to add light weights and move up the scale as your progress.